ck-collab/ck-collab/README.md

 Most repos here are private — they run live businesses.
 Here's the shape of the work:

-**📊 Executive KPI dashboards** — Password-protected, single-screen views pulling live from accounting, e-commerce, and social platforms (Xero, QuickBooks, Stripe, Shopify, Bill.com, YouTube, Instagram, Facebook, Google) so I can see the health of all my businesses at a glance, month-over-month.
+**Executive KPI dashboards** — Password-protected, single-screen views pulling live from accounting, e-commerce, and social platforms (Xero, QuickBooks, Stripe, Shopify, Bill.com, YouTube, Instagram, Facebook, Google) so I can see the health of all my businesses at a glance, month-over-month.

-**🔗 Back-office automation** — Zapier-driven workflows wiring Airtable to invoicing, accounting, and PDF generation.
+**Back-office automation** — Zapier-driven workflows wiring Airtable to invoicing, accounting, and PDF generation.
 Order status, royalty math, and billing move themselves instead of being re-keyed by hand.

-**🏭 Client & production portals** — Multi-tenant web portals where customers track pressing and awards projects — status, history, proofing, invoices, quote requests — backed by an internal production board.
+**Client & production portals** — Multi-tenant web portals where customers track pressing and awards projects — status, history, proofing, invoices, quote requests — backed by an internal production board.

-**📱 Retail mobile app** — A React Native / Expo app for the record store: events, loyalty program, push notifications, and the storefront.
+**Retail mobile app** — A React Native / Expo app for the record store: events, loyalty program, push notifications, and the storefront.

-**🤖 AI in production** — A document-grounded assistant over our business records, an internal staff wiki, and analytics connected via **MCP**.
+**AI in production** — A document-grounded assistant over our business records, an internal staff wiki, and analytics connected via **MCP**.
 Not experiments — an AI layer running on top of live operational data, used by staff every day.

 ---